 Is there a particular group of people interested in your topic?

 Check Quora and see what questions people are asking about your topic and dig into their profiles.
+It’ll help you find your target audience.
 What other things are they interested in, and where else do they spend their time?
 See how deeply you can dig and try to make predictions about who these people are.

 You might find in your research that the demographics most interested in growing their own produce are thrifty 30-somethings trying to go green, minimize their spending, and make a positive environmental impact.